DropSnorz/Awesome-DualUniverse/README.md

-# awesome-dual-universe
+# Awesome-DualUniverse

 A curated list of awesome Lua scripts, tutorials, resources and third party tools about Dual Universe.

-Note that as Pre-Alpha stages are under [NDA](https://board.dualthegame.com/index.php?/topic/11688-pre-alpha-faq-and-rules/), this list may be quickly outdated with current development version.
+Note that as Pre-Alpha/Alpha stages are under [NDA](https://board.dualthegame.com/index.php?/topic/11688-pre-alpha-faq-and-rules/), this list may be quickly outdated with current development version.

-All contributions are welcome !
+All kind of contributions are welcome !
 Process to be listed:

 * Create a Pull Request with the name of a resource, an URL and a very brief description of the content.
 * If approved, it will be added! ;)